OUR MEMBERS

 The Middle English Visio Tnugdalis, preserved in two copies of a 1483 London imprint, begins when Tundal is invited to dinner by a neighbour of his.
 Tundal suffers a seizure and apparently dies or temporarily looses consciousness.
 The soul leaves his body and travels to a bleak and dark place. ' Mientras el alma de Tundal se hallaba confusa, este vio aproximarse a un grupo de horribles demonios de aspecto aterrador que venían saltando y mostrando los dientes como lobos salvajes. . . .'

-‘the deflexion and grammaticalization of the OE past participle with habban'
+‘The deflexion and grammaticalization of the OE past participle with habban'

 Javier Martín Arista